About Gateway to College

 In 2008, Front Range Community College received a $325,000 grant to become a replication site for Gateway to College, a national dropout recovery model developed by Portland Community College in Oregon.
 The FRCC Gateway to College program now partners with the following school districts:

 - Academy of Charter Schools

 Together with our partners, FRCC provides classes, support and services for around 150 students per year.
 The program covers tuition and books for up to 14 credits each semester, while students pay their student fees.
 Students must meet all program requirements to continue participating in the program.

 Gateway to College serves youths (age 16 to 20 years old) who have dropped out of school or are at risk of dropping out.
 Students earn high school diplomas while also earning college credits, allowing them to progress toward certificates or associate degrees or earn transfer credits.
 Gateway to College students learn how to succeed in an educational setting under the guidance of a caring team of instructors and resource specialists who have experience with at-risk youth.

 Setting the foundation

 In their first term, Gateway to College students take foundational courses as part of a learning community.
 This experience builds their academic and personal skills, preparing them for college courses with the general student population.

-During the foundation term, students take reading, writing, math, and a college survival and success class in which students learn how to take effective notes, study for tests, and juggle school, work, and family life.
+During the foundation term, students take reading, writing and math.
+They also take a college survival and success class in which they learn how to take effective notes; study for tests; and juggle school, work and family life.
 Later in the semester, students focus on career development to help them focus their academic goals and select a college major.
-They also begin taking classes on the campus.
+They also begin taking classes on FRCC's Westminster campus.